rive-app/rive-wasm/CONTRIBUTING.md

 The files in `wasm/js` (specifically `renderer.js`, `skia_renderer.js`, and `webgl2_renderer.js`) use the [Canvas2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) and [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) renderers respectfully to expose and implement bindings for drawing to the canvas.

-If you're looking to alter or add bindings as a result of a change or new feature in rive-cpp, you'll work with these files (most likely starting with the `bindings.cpp` first).
+If you're looking to alter or add bindings as a result of a change or new feature in rive-runtime, you'll work with these files (most likely starting with the `bindings.cpp` first).
 When making changes, you will have to re-build WASM to test them out in an app (`js/build.sh` script).
 When changing or adding low-level API functionality for the high-level API, ensure that the `js/src/rive_advanced.mjs.d.ts` types file is updated accordingly.
 This ensures types are up-to-date with any changes.

 The `build.sh` script makes all the WASM submodules for different packages; this can be a long process.
 If you're iterating on bindings or even cpp runtime submodule files, you can make it faster by doing the following things:
 - In `wasm/build_all_wasm.sh`: